-Every year, we set high expectations for our players and our team.
-To achieve those expectations, our coaches will lead by example.
+Every year, the basketball program sets high expectations for our players.
+To achieve those expectations, our coaching staff believes in leading by example.
 We are committed to the following:

 LIVING TROPHIES: Sports provide a unique opportunity for young adults to learn constructive habits that strengthen character.
 Our foremost responsibility is to influence our players towards becoming winners in life as the best possible version of themselves.